The Dapper Dans: In popular culture

 In the 1993 The Simpsons episode "Homer's Barbershop Quartet", The Be Sharps' singing voices were partly provided by the Dapper Dans.
 Before working on the episode, Jeff Martin had seen one of the quartet's performances and enjoyed it.
 When the episode's production began, he contacted the quartet, and they agreed to make a guest appearance in the episode.
 The Dapper Dans' singing was intermixed with the normal voice actors' voices, often with a regular voice actor singing the melody and The Dapper Dans providing backup.

-The Dapper Dans provide their voices for the Singing Busts in the 2003 Disney film The Haunted Mansion, based on the Disney theme park attraction of the same name.
+The Dapper Dans provide their voices for the Singing Busts in the 2003 Disney film The Haunted Mansion, based on the Disney theme park attraction of the same name; the characters are depicted as a quartet rather than a quintet like in the source material.
+(Note: According to the end credits of the film, Shelby Grimm, Harry J. Campbell, William, T. Lewis, Tim Reeder, and Bob Hartley are credited as the voices of the singing busts.)
 In the 22nd episode of the third season of the American sitcom Modern Family, "Disneyland", the Dapper Dans make an appearance at Disneyland, where Dylan (played by Reid Ewing) is seen performing as a Dapper Dan with the rest of the barbershop quartet while riding a tandem bicycle down Main Street, USA.
 The Dapper Dans also make an appearance, as anthropomorphic dogs, in the Mickey Mouse attraction Mickey & Minnie's Runaway Railway at both Disney's Hollywood Studios and Disneyland.